Yousef-Adel/Udacity-s-Data-Analyst-Nanodegree---Project-5/README.md

     -Starring Jimmy

 - The Highest channel in veiws is (ChildishGambinoVEVO)(presentation)
+- There are a lot of outliers in the distrubtion of likes, dislikes, comment_count, views in compare with category name

 ## Key Insights for Presentation

 There is a strong correlation between these four numerical variables (like, dislike, views, comment count).
 Except for likes and dislikes with each other, it becomes a weaker correlation.
 Surprisingly there is a strong correlation between views and dislike even you can get famous by doing something people hate.
 Most videos are in the entertainment category, which makes sense that the highest views are for the same category.
 The trendiest channel is ChildishGambinoVEVO, and is also categorized as entertainment content.
 The lowest category in the number of videos is Nonprofit, and activism which is an indicator YouTube platform is for entertainment for the most.

+When comparing the logarithmic vaule for (likes, dislikes, views, comment_count) distrubtion in category names we find out that there is a lot of outliers.
+This indicates that every category has a small group of videos (relatively) that have a very high or very low number of (likes, dislikes, views, comment_count).
+This explained by box plot.